MasonMathias/FinalProject/AI_USAGE_LOG.md

 ---

-### Entry 6: Reminders Feature UI
+### Entry 6: Firebase Integration
-**Date:** [Current Date]
-**Question Asked:** "How do I implement a time picker and dropdown selection for creating customizable reminders?"
+**Question Asked:** "How do I integrate Firebase Firestore with Flutter and implement real-time data updates?"
 **AI Tool Used:** Cursor AI Assistant
-**Response Summary:** AI explained TimeOfDay and showTimePicker usage.
-Suggested using DropdownButtonFormField for reminder types and managing state for form inputs.
+**Response Summary:** AI explained Firebase initialization, Firestore setup, and stream-based real-time updates.
+Provided examples of CRUD operations and security rules.
-**Code Generated:** Reminders page (`lib/pages/reminders_page.dart`)
+**Code Generated:** Service layer files (MoodService, JournalService, ReminderService)
 **Team Review:** ✅ Reviewed and understood by both team members
-**Modifications Made:** Added reminder type icons, custom message input, and active reminders list
+**Modifications Made:** Customized data models and query patterns for our specific use cases

 ---

-### Entry 7: Settings Page Structure
+### Entry 7: State Management with Provider
-**Date:** [Current Date]
-**Question Asked:** "What's the best way to organize a settings page with switches, list tiles, and grouped sections?"
+**Question Asked:** "How should I implement state management using Provider pattern with Firestore streams?"
 **AI Tool Used:** Cursor AI Assistant
-**Response Summary:** AI recommended using Card widgets with SwitchListTile for toggles.
-Suggested grouping related settings together and using dividers for visual separation.
+**Response Summary:** AI explained Provider setup, ChangeNotifier implementation, and integrating Firestore streams with providers.
-**Code Generated:** Settings page (`lib/pages/settings_page.dart`)
+**Code Generated:** Provider files (MoodProvider, JournalProvider, ReminderProvider)
 **Team Review:** ✅ Reviewed and understood by both team members
-**Modifications Made:** Added profile section, organized settings into logical groups, added confirmation dialogs
+**Modifications Made:** Adapted to our specific data models and business logic

 ---

-### Entry 8: Theme Configuration
+### Entry 8: Local Notifications
-**Date:** [Current Date]
-**Question Asked:** "How can I create a custom dark theme with specific brand colors (purple and blue) for a mental wellness app?"
+**Question Asked:** "How do I implement scheduled local notifications for reminders in Flutter?"
 **AI Tool Used:** Cursor AI Assistant
-**Response Summary:** AI explained ThemeData configuration, ColorScheme setup, and how to customize individual component themes (AppBar, Card, Button, etc.).
+**Response Summary:** AI explained flutter_local_notifications setup, permission handling, and scheduling daily repeating notifications.
-**Code Generated:** App theme file (`lib/theme/app_theme.dart`)
+**Code Generated:** ReminderService notification implementation
 **Team Review:** ✅ Reviewed and understood by both team members
-**Modifications Made:** Defined Mental Zen brand colors, customized all theme components
+**Modifications Made:** Customized notification messages and scheduling logic

 ---

-### Entry 9: Code Comments Style
+### Entry 9: Chart Implementation
-**Date:** [Current Date]
-**Question Asked:** "How should I write human-like comments that explain the code without being too technical?"
+**Question Asked:** "How do I create charts in Flutter using fl_chart library for mood analytics?"
 **AI Tool Used:** Cursor AI Assistant
-**Response Summary:** AI suggested using conversational comments that explain the "why" rather than just the "what".
-Recommended using comments that feel like explaining to a teammate.
+**Response Summary:** AI provided examples of line charts and pie charts using fl_chart, including data formatting and styling.
-**Code Generated:** All files with human-like comments
+**Code Generated:** Chart widgets in AnalyticsPage
 **Team Review:** ✅ Reviewed and understood by both team members
-**Modifications Made:** All comments written in a conversational, human style
+**Modifications Made:** Customized colors and data processing for mood trends

 ---

-### Entry 10: Project Documentation
+### Entry 10: Authentication Flow
-**Date:** [Current Date]
-**Question Asked:** "What information should be included in a README file for a Flutter project that's part of a class assignment?"
+**Question Asked:** "What's the best way to implement Firebase Authentication with state management?"
 **AI Tool Used:** Cursor AI Assistant
-**Response Summary:** AI suggested including project description, setup instructions, features, team information, and milestone status.
+**Response Summary:** AI explained Firebase Auth setup, auth state listeners, and integrating with Provider for state management.
-**Code Generated:** README.md structure
+**Code Generated:** AuthProvider and login/signup pages
 **Team Review:** ✅ Reviewed and understood by both team members
-**Modifications Made:** Customized with Mental Zen specific information
+**Modifications Made:** Customized UI and error handling

 ---

 ## Summary

 **Total AI Interactions:** 10
-**Files Created/Modified with AI Assistance:** 9
+**Files Created/Modified with AI Assistance:** 15+
 **Team Understanding:** All code has been reviewed and understood by both team members
 **Original Work:** All UI designs, color schemes, and feature layouts are original to the team
 **AI Contribution:** AI was used primarily for Flutter best practices, code structure suggestions, and implementation patterns